mengdi1012/PiazzaOrdering-WebApp/README.md

         - Negatives:
             -	Hard to find common free time of at least 2 hours for both
+            -	Reliance too much on other.
+So sometime we are not review the code that carefully compare to when we are working alone.
+            -	In the long term(working always with pair programming), we will feel no privacy and freedom when someone setting beside you and look what you are doing.
             -	Easier to get distraction than alone
             -	Low coding speed, easy to be disturbed by other questions

 - Program design
     - Design Patterns